BerlinSky/parallax-dresden/README.md

 1. The banner will start from the bottom of the nav bar and stick to the top of the content wrapper
 2. The content will scroll underneath of the banner

+### Modified the content wrapper to allow the content be scrolled over the banner
+1. The banner image will start from the bottom of the nav bar and stick to the top of the content wrapper
+2. The content will scroll over the banner